Kebayoran Lama: Toponym

-Kebayoran Lama consists of the word Kebayoran (Betawi for kabayuran, meaning "stockpiles of bayur wood (Pterospermum javanicum)") and Lama (Indonesian for "old").
+Kebayoran Lama consists of the word Kebayoran (Betawi for kabayuran, meaning "stockpiles of bayur wood (Pterospermum javanicum) and Lama (Indonesian for "old").
 Several stockpiles of timber (including bayur wood) were built there in earlier time.
 Bayur wood is known for its strength and resistance to termite attack.

 History

-During the colonial era, Kebayoran was a kawedanan (an administrative area below a Regency, above a Subdistrict), headed by a wedana.
-Kebayoran Kawedanan was part of the Meester Cornelis Regency, whose area also included Ciputat.
+During the colonial era, Kebayoran was a kawedanan (an administrative area below a Regency, but above a District), headed by a wedana.
+The Kawedanan of Kebayoran was part of the regency of Meester Cornelis, whose area also included Ciputat.

 Around 1938, an airport was planned in the area by the government of Dutch East Indies, but was cancelled because of World War II.
-This undeveloped area was later, after the independence period, developed into the Kebayoran Baru District, while the rest of the area becomes the Kebayoran Lama District.
+This undeveloped area was later, after the independence period, developed into the district of Kebayoran Baru, while the rest of the area becomes the district of Kebayoran Lama.

-In 1990, part of Kebayoran Lama District was made into Pesanggrahan District.
+In 1990, part of the district of Kebayoran Lama was split to form the district of Pesanggrahan.

-Administrative villages
+Urban Villages

-The district of Kebayoran Lama is divided into six kelurahan or administrative villages:
+The district of Kebayoran Lama is divided into six kelurahan or urban villages: